m00se-3/ProtoMapper/README.md

 ## Features

-**Key features of this program will appear here as dvelopment progresses.**
+**Key features of this program will appear here as development progresses.**

 ## Icons